jasonluo3329/jasonluo3329.github.io/_pages/about.md

 ---
-title: "About"
+title: ""
-permalink: /about/
+permalink: "/about/"
 header:
-      image: "/images/bg.jpg"
+  image: "/images/SydneyHarbour.jpg"
 ---

-I'm a junior data scientists who is working hard at learning machine learning.
+I am very passionate about coding and algorithms.

+Ambitious and open to new ideas.